1 RStudio workflow

 +

-This means that R is waiting for you to complete your command.
+This means that R is waiting for you to complete the command.
 In this case, you can either enter ) or press ESCAPE or CTRL-C. With ) you correctly finish the command, with ESCAPE or CTRL-C you get a new prompt and can start over.

 1.4.3 R Script

 Let’s open an R script (text file with the file ending .R).
-Enter the R code:
+Enter the R code: 2 + 3

 Then you can select the code, and click on Run button.
-This will evaulate the selected code, and you will see the output in the console.
+This will evaluate the selected code, and you will see the output in the console.
 Instead of clicking on the button, you can use the shortcut CTRL-Enter.

-Enter and run the following code: x <- c(101, 105, 99, 87, 102, 98)
+Another example: Enter and run the following code in your new R script: x <- c(101, 105, 99, 87, 102, 98)

 > x <- c(101, 105, 99, 87, 102, 98)

-and in the Environment you will see that x is a num [1:6].
+But still something happened: in the Environment you will see that x is a num [1:6].
 This means that x is a numeric vector with length 6, i.e. consisting of 6 elements.

 1.4.4 Using R Notebooks